Banská Štiavnica – Old Castle

 Current state

-Currently, the castle complex consists of a palace building, a perimeter wall reinforced with towers and a belfry (originally a gatehouse) and a romanesque charnel.
-The Old Castle serves as the Slovak Mining Museum with an archaeological, craft, sculptural and historical exhibition of the region.
+Currently, the castle complex consists of a centrally located palace building, a perimeter wall supplemented with towers, a bell tower (originally a gate tower) and a Romanesque charnel house.
+The completely rebuilt church has an internal, not covered courtyard after removing the vault.
+By bricking up the side aisles, individual floors were created, serving as a kitchen, cells, food and weapon storage, as well as living quarters for the garrison crew.
+Today, the Old Castle serves as the Slovak Mining Museum with an archaeological, craft, sculpture and historical exhibition of the region.
 During the summer season, theatrical performances and cultural programs take place in the castle.

 show this monument on map